 Ms. Sneed Teaches Personal Pronouns

-On Monday morning, our favorite fourth grade teacher, Ms. Sneed, addressed her class.
+On Monday morning, our favorite fourth grade teacher, Ms. Sneed, addressed her ELA group.
 “This week in our daily language review,” she said, “we’ll be talking about pronouns.
 Can anyone tell me what a pronoun is?”